Package-level declarations

 Link copied to clipboard

-A MovePackage is a kind of Move object that represents code that has been published on chain.
+A MovePackage is a kind of Object that represents code that has been published on-chain.
 It exposes information about its modules, type definitions, functions, and dependencies.

 Link copied to clipboard